Mechanism

 Coseek list build

-Coseek builds the list, works the accounts by phone, captures disposition history, and tightens targeting as conversations happen.
+We build the list, work the accounts by phone, capture disposition history, and tighten targeting as conversations happen.

 Commercial alignment